|

 Arable Margins

-Easy access for ditch maintenance.
+• Allows easy access for ditch maintenance

-Prevent harmful weeds spreading into cropped areas.
+• Prevents harmful weeds spreading into cropped areas

-Stabilises the banks.
+• Stabilises the banks

-Saves costs by not farming field margins, which might have poor yields.
+• Saves costs by not farming field margins, which might have poor yields

-Enhance the water quality of the ditches.
+• Enhances the water quality of the ditches

 Fencing